f5devcentral/f5xc-emea-workshop/docs/class1/module5/lab2/lab2.rst

 4. Hacker understands that he can't attack the internal APIs and decides to move to public endpoints.
 We will simulate this by browsing to the following URLs :ext_link:`http://arcadia-re-$$makeId$$.workshop.emea.f5se.com/?a=/etc/passwd`  and holding **F5 button** on the keyboard to generate multiple requests

 5. Since the user has not logged in we will block it based on IP address go to the **Malicious Users** dashboard like in step 3 and you will be able to follow and indetify these attacks

+6. Right now your IP is being blocked temporarily and we need to allow it in order to continue with the lab.

+   Go to the **Malicious Users** dashboard and click on the IP identifier ( it should look similar to this **IP-156.33.44.55** ) -> Click **Add To Allow List** -> Apply -> Apply -> Save and Exit

+7. Close all previous application tabs and open a new one, when browsing :ext_link:`http://arcadia-re-$$makeId$$.workshop.emea.f5se.com/` the app will be fine.